gjpelletier/delta_method/README.md

 https://lmfit.github.io//lmfit-py/index.html

+Two examples are provided:

-In this example we use a 3-parameter exponential function to fit an observed data set for calcification rates of hard clams from Ries et al (2009) (https://doi.org/10.1130/G30210A.1)
+- delta_method_exp3: In this example we use a 3-parameter exponential function to fit an observed data set for calcification rates of hard clams from Ries et al (2009) (https://doi.org/10.1130/G30210A.1)

+- delta_method_sigmoid4: In this example we use a 4-parameter logistic function with a sigmoid shape to fit an observed data set provided in the R base package datasets, and consisting of the waiting time between eruptions and the duration of the eruption for the Old Faithful geyser in Yellowstone National Park, Wyoming, USA.
+This is the data set used in the example the MAP566 online lecture on nonlinear regression

 To estimate the confidence intervals and prediction intervals, we use a new python function that applies the delta method.
-The delta method is described in detail in Section 5.1 of this online lecture:
+The delta method is described in detail in Section 5.1 of this MAP566 online lecture by Julien Chiquet from École polytechnique:

 https://jchiquet.github.io/MAP566/docs/regression/map566-lecture-nonlinear-regression.html